Ratan Kumar Sinha: Public outreach initiatives

 Ratan Kumar Sinha has strengthened outreach activities of DAE for spreading awareness about nuclear energy among the general public.
 He has been instrumental in launching the maiden campaign of DAE in the television broadcast media over Doordarshan network of channel.
 He has encouraged participation of members of DAE in ground events, like Mumbai Marathon 2015, for greater outreach.
 He ran with the DAE contingent in Dream Run section of Mumbai Marathon 2015.
 Under his guidance and for the first time in its history, DAE participated and displayed its tableau in the 66th Republic Day Parade 2015 at Rajpath, New Delhi.

 Professional affiliations, awards and honours

 Ratan Kumar Sinha is a member of International Nuclear Energy Academy (INEA) and Indian National Academy of Engineering (INAE) and a fellow of Maharashtra Academy of Sciences.
 He has several awards and honors to his credit including the first of the prestigious Homi Bhabha Science and Technology Award (1992), VASVIK Award (2000), Indian Nuclear Society (INS) Award (2001), the DAE Special Contributions Award (2006), INAE Prof. S. N. Mitra Memorial Award (2006).
-He was conferred with honorary Doctorate of Sciences (D. Sc.) degree by the University of Mysore (2009), Ph.
-D. (h. c.) of Defence Institute of Advanced Technology, Pune (2013) and honorary Doctorate of Sciences (D. Sc.) by Amity University (2014).
+He was conferred with honorary Doctorate of Sciences (D.Sc.) degree by the University of Mysore (2009), PhD (h. c.) of Defence Institute of Advanced Technology, Pune (2013) and honorary Doctorate of Sciences (D.Sc.) by Amity University (2014).
 He is the recipient of Distinguished Academician Award from IIT Patna (2013), the Kurukshetra University Goyal Award (2015) and the South Indian Education Society's National Eminence Award for Science and Technology (2015).